RatajVaver/conay/README.md

 If you are using older version of Conay, or want to dive into advanced usage with CLI, please follow the instructions included with older installations.

+If you are using **Linux**, Conay works only through Valve's Proton (make sure to force it to use the same version as the game).

 ## Bug reports

 Have you found a bug?
 Please report it in the issues tab.